 A fungicide seed treatment can provide a healthy start for seedlings.

-Fungal or bacterial?
+Is it fungal or bacterial?

 Before planting, farmers should take a field’s specific disease history into account and then match it with a resistant corn hybrid.

 Because several disease organisms survive in infected residue from crop to crop, there are several cultural practices that can help break this cycle and diminish disease pressure.
 For example:

 - Crop rotation allows surface corn residue to break down, reducing bacteria and fungal inoculum.

 - Incorporating corn residue into the soil can further reduce the disease pressure the following season.

 For growers, a fungicide decision is a matter of considering the hybrid/cultivar planted, crop rotation, disease history in his fields, and environmental conditions.
 A seed treatment provides great insurance against early fungal diseases, especially in cool and damp spring conditions, and helps seedlings get off to a vigorous start.
 Also, timely foliar fungicide applications can help protect corn plants from fungal infections throughout the season.

 Applying fungicides with multiple modes of action, such as Delaro™ and Stratego® YLD can help minimize the potential for fungicide resistance, which can occur when heavy reliance is placed on controlling diseases with one chemical class.

 Achieve your personal best yield with help from Delaro™ fungicide from Bayer.
 Its advanced formulation delivers unmatched, broad-spectrum disease control, best-in-class dual mode of action residual and improved plant health.
 This versatile fungicide has application flexibility — at-tassel timing (VT to R2), in combination with a herbicide (V4 to V7) and/or in between (V8 to VT).
 Delaro can be applied by air, ground or by chemigation and can be mixed with adjuvants, herbicides, insecticides and micronutrients.